-Understanding the difference between ‘traditional’ chlorine, saltwater and a mineral pool can be difficult.
-To give you a better understanding & to make the right decision for your pool, we explain the pros and cons of each pool type.
+Understanding the difference between ‘traditional’ chlorine, saltwater and a mineral swimming pool can be difficult.
+To give you a better understanding and to make the right decision for your pool, we explain the pros and cons of each swimming pool type.

 A chlorine-based pool has traditionally been the popular choice for pool sanitisation because it is the simplest way to kill bacteria.
 Chlorine works through a series of chemical reactions which breaks down the cells in harmful bacteria to render them harmless.
 Typically, this is the cheapest upfront way of sanitising your pool, however, this can quickly change to an expensive option each season if the pool is left untreated and chlorine levels drop.

 The biggest pro to a traditional chlorine pool is the relatively inexpensive cost for the initial set-up.

 Disadvantages of a Chlorine Pool:

 The cons to this pool type are the smell, potential irritations to the skin and eyes due to the harshness as well as it not regulating well - it requires the most amount of manual labour compared to the other pool types.